Fuzzzzel/werftnet/README.md

 A simple tool to manage your translators and customers.
 Simple project management to be added soon.

-* Frontend: Angular 5, Bootstrap 4
+* Frontend: Angular 6, Bootstrap 4
-* Backend: PHP 7.1, Symfony 3.4, MySQL
+* Backend: PHP 7.2, Symfony 3.4, MySQL
+* If you do not want to use php-unit from symfony

 ## Installation instructions
 ### Environment setup
-`sudo apt-get install apache2 libapache2-mod-php7.1 php7.1 php7.1-mysql mysql-server`
+`sudo apt-get install apache2 libapache2-mod-php7.2 php7.2 php7.2-mysql mysql-server`
 `sudo a2enmod rewrite`
-`sudo apt-get install php-xml php7.1-mbstring`
+`sudo apt-get install php-xml zip unzip php7.2-zip php7.2-mbstring`

 ### Create DB and user (for MySQL)
 `CREATE USER your_user@localhost identified by 'YOUR_PASSWORD';`